github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork.md

    > Unpacking objects: 100% (10/10), done.
    ```

-   {% tip %}
+   > [!TIP]

-   **Tip:** The error message "fatal: destination path 'REPOSITORY-NAME' already exists and is not an empty directory" means that your current working directory already contains a repository with the same name.
+   > The error message "fatal: destination path 'REPOSITORY-NAME' already exists and is not an empty directory" means that your current working directory already contains a repository with the same name.
 To resolve the error, you must clone the fork in a different directory.

-   {% endtip %}
 1. Navigate into your new cloned repository.

    ```shell